-- 1. Drive-thru windows, lanes, menu boards, trash receptacles, ordering box, and other objects associated with the drive-thru, may not be placed along the public street facing façade of the associated building.
+- 1. Drive-thru windows, lanes, menu boards, trash receptacles, ordering box, and other objects associated with the drive-thru, may not be placed along the public street facing facade of the associated building.
 This shall exclude any entry or exit lanes from a drive-thru when necessary for adequate vehicular circulation so long as it does not conflict with primary pedestrian access points to and from the associated building. - 2.
+New buildings with a drive-thru use must be designed in a manner such that one side of the building is pedestrian oriented.
+Pedestrian and vehicular circulation patterns should be kept separate, but where site constraints force pedestrian and vehicular circulation patterns to cross, special care must be given to prioritize pedestrian circulation over vehicular, including design considerations such as textured paving, ease of access to building entrance, and where applicable, open areas and outdoor dining.
+If an internal-facing pedestrian oriented side of a building can avoid having pedestrian and vehicular circulation patterns to cross, then modifications to allow drive-thru windows, menu boards, etc. facing public streets at the perimeter may be considered. - 3.
 Adequate stacking space must be made available on-site for any use having a drive-thru.
-No more than 2 drive-thru lanes are permitted for any single use with drive-thru, with the exception of a bank being allowed to have 3 drive-thru lanes maximum.
-Required stacking shall be as follows: - a. restaurant (including a coffee shop) with a drive-thru must provide a minimum of 5 spaces before the order board, with another 3 spaces provided between the order board and the transaction window - b. a bank with a drive-thru must provide a minimum of 3 spaces measured from the teller box - c. a pharmacy with a drive-thru must provide a minimum of 3 spaces measured from the order box - d. a dry cleaner with a drive-thru must provide a minimum of 3 spaces measured from the pick up door - e. stacking required for all other uses will be determined by the Town Manager.
+No more than 2 drivethru lanes are permitted for any single use with drive-thru, with the exception of a bank being allowed to have 3 drive-thru lanes maximum.
+Required stacking shall be as follows: - restaurant (including a coffee shop) with a drive-thru must provide a minimum of 5 spaces before the order board, with another 3 spaces provided between the order board and the transaction window - b. a bank with a drive-thru must provide a minimum of 3 spaces measured from the teller box - c. a pharmacy with a drive-thru must provide a minimum of 3 spaces measured from the order box - d. a dry cleaner with a drive-thru must provide a minimum of 3 spaces measured from the pick up door - e. stacking required for all other uses will be determined by the Town Manager.
 The number of required stacking spaces includes the space at the window or communication/ mechanical device (e.g., order board, pick up window).
 If a drive-thru has multiple order boxes, teller boxes or pick up windows, the number of required stacking spaces may be split between each order box, teller box or pick up window. - 3.
 Vehicles may not encroach on or interfere with the public use of streets and sidewalks by vehicles, bicycles or pedestrians.
 Drive-thru lanes must be separated by striping or curbing from other parking areas.
 Individual lanes must be striped, marked or otherwise distinctly delineated. - 4.
 Drive-thru windows and lanes must be screened from the public realm and any adjacent ground floor residential use for the entire length of the drive-thru lane, including but not limited to menu boards, stacking lanes, trash receptacles, ordering box, drive up windows, and other objects associated with the drive-thru must be screened.
 Screening must be a continuous compact evergreen hedge.
 At the time of installation, the screening must be at least 3 feet in height and reach a height of 4 feet within 3 years of planting.
 In lieu of the compact evergreen hedge, a screening wall with a minimum height of 4 feet may be installed.
 The wall must be compatible with the principal building in terms of texture, quality, material and color. - 5.
 The above standards are not applicable to existing drive-thru facilities located at the property.